jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Parameter-Group/Modify-Parameter.md

 # Modify Parameter
-The default value of all the parameters in the parameter list is the optimized value by JD Cloud.
-The parameter running value and the default value in the parameter list of the new parameter set are consistent.
-The default running value can meet the needs of most application scenarios.
-Users can modify the parameter running value as required according to their own service scenarios.
+The default value of all parameters in the parameter list is the value optimized by JD Cloud.
+The running values in the new parameter group and the parameter list are consistent with the default values.
+The default running value can meet the needs of most application scenarios, and you can modify the parameter running values as needed by your business scenarios.

 ## Precautions
-    * The running value of the parameters must be within parameter value ranges.
+* The running value of parameters must be within the parameter value ranges.
-    * If the parameters to be modified with no need for restart, the modified parameters will be automatically bound to the database instance after modification.
+* If the parameters you modify do not require restart, the parameters modified will be automatically applied to the associated database instance.
-    * Parameter groups can be associated with multiple different instances.
+* A parameter group can be associated with multiple different instances.

 ## Parameter Description
 * [MySQL 5.6 Parameter Definition](https://dev.mysql.com/doc/refman/5.6/en/server-system-variables.html)